Hungry Happenings

 lollipop sticks

-Melt the confectionery coating wafers.
-I poured mine into glass jars and heated them on high in the microwave for 30 second increments, stirring after each, until melted.
-Then I set the jars in an electric skilled filled with water (enough water to go half way up the sides of the jars) and turned the heat on the lowest setting (warm.)
+Then I set the jars in an electric skillet filled with water (enough water to go halfway up the sides of the jars) and turned the heat on the lowest setting (warm.)
 This kept my candy coating melted as I worked.

 Once filled, pop the molds in the freezer for about 10 minutes until the candy coating hardens.

-Turn the mold upside down and press down on the the back side of the mold, peeling the candy out.
+Turn the mold upside down and press down on the back side of the mold, peeling the candy out.

 Allow the candy to sit at room temperature for at least 20 minutes.